 How to get your music or podcast on Spotify’s playlist and generate revenue?

 If you’re confident that your songs are well written, then you can start pitching your music to get featured on a Spotify playlist.
 The subscription is actually pretty simple:

-Firstly, get a verified profile on Spotify.
-Find out more here: https://www.spotifyartists.com/verification/
+- Firstly, get a verified profile on Spotify.

-Send your tracks to other popular music blogs too.
-Not only is it more exposure if they select your music but you might also reach more curators.
+- In order to grow your channel, try and send your tracks to other popular music blogs too.
+Not only is it more exposure if they like your content but you might also get in touch with more curators.